Follow TV Tropes

 Leonard Bernstein (August 25, 1918 — October 14, 1990), composer, lecturer, and conductor, was one of the most famous and successful American musicians of the 20th century.

 Born in Massachusetts to Russian Jewish immigrants, Bernstein began taking piano lessons when he was ten.
 He went on to study music at Harvard University and the Curtis Institute of Music, learning from such musicians as Walter Piston, Fritz Reiner, Randall Thompson, and Isabelle Vengerova.
 He also studied in Paris with the legendary composition teacher Nadia Boulanger.
-Bernstein became famous as a conductor when he substituted for Bruno Walter at a concert by the New York Philharmonic Orchestra; he later went on to being the director of that orchestra from 1958 to 1969.
+Bernstein became famous as a conductor when he substituted for Bruno Walter at a concert by the New York Philharmonic Orchestra, for which he later went on to serve as director from 1958 to 1969.

-As a conductor, Bernstein is best known for conducting performances of works by his fellow American composers, such as Aaron Copland and Charles Ives, as well as works by Joseph Haydn, Robert Schumann, Igor Stravinsky, Dmitri Shostakovich, and especially Gustav Mahler, whose symphonies he helped bring into the standard classical repertoire.
+Bernstein was particularly well known for conducting performances of works by his fellow American composers, such as Aaron Copland and Charles Ives, as well as such Europeans as Joseph Haydn, Robert Schumann, Igor Stravinsky, Dmitri Shostakovich, and most especially Gustav Mahler, whose symphonies he helped bring into the standard classical repertoire.

 Bernstein composed works in a variety of genres, including symphonies, suites, pieces for choir and solo voice, and chamber music.
-His works for the stage include the ballets Fancy Free and Facsimile, the comic opera Candide (based on the novella by Voltaire), the one-act opera Trouble in Tahiti later expanded on by the sequel A Quiet Place, incidental songs for a semi-musical production of Peter Pan, and the musicals On the Town, Wonderful Town and West Side Story (and its film adaptation), the work for which he is most well known.
-Bernstein also composed the score for the film On the Waterfront, and his music featured in films from Hitchcock's Rear Window to Man on the Moon and television productions from The Muppet Show to Ugly Betty and Glee.
+His works for the stage include the ballets Fancy Free and Facsimile, the comic operetta Candide (adapted from the novella by Voltaire), the one-act opera Trouble in Tahiti (later expanded upon by the sequel A Quiet Place), incidental songs for a semi-musical production of Peter Pan, and the musicals On the Town, Wonderful Town, and West Side Story (and the latter's film adaptation), the work for which he is most well known.
+Bernstein also composed the score for On the Waterfront, and his music has appeared in other films ranging from Rear Window to Man on the Moon and in television productions from The Muppet Show to Ugly Betty and Glee.

 Bernstein was married to actress Felicia Cohn in 1951 and had three children.
 He was discreet about his sexuality, but he eventually left his wife and moved in with his male lover.
 However, when his wife was diagnosed with lung cancer, Bernstein moved back in with her and cared for her until her death in 1978.
 Bernstein's daughter would eventually confirm that he was bisexual.

-He died of pneumonia in 1990, not long after conducting a performance of works by Benjamin Britten and Beethoven at the Tanglewood music festival.
-As his funeral procession made its way through Manhattan, construction workers were said to have waved their hats in the air and shouted: "Goodbye, Lenny!"
-He was buried with a conductor's score of Gustav Mahler's Symphony No. 5 placed on his chest.
+He died of pneumonia in 1990, not long after conducting a performance of works by Benjamin Britten and Beethoven at the Tanglewood Music Festival in Massachusetts.
+As his funeral procession made its way through Manhattan, construction workers are said to have waved their hardhats in the air and shouted: "Goodbye, Lenny!"
+He was buried with a conductor's score of Mahler's Symphony No. 5 placed on his chest.

-He is the partial Trope Namer of Something Something Leonard Bernstein, based on a lyric in R.E.M.'s "It's the End of the World As We Know It (And I Feel Fine)".
-The song came out in 1987, while Bernstein died in 1990, so it's entirely possible he was aware he was in the song.
+He is the partial Trope Namer for Something Something Leonard Bernstein, based on a lyric in the R.E.M. song "It's the End of the World As We Know It (And I Feel Fine)".
+And since the song came out three years prior to his death, it's entirely possible that Bernstein himself was aware of getting name-checked in it.

-Not to be confused with the equally famous composer and conductor, Elmer Bernstein (for one, their last names are pronounced differentlynote ).
+Not to be confused with the equally famous composer and conductor, Elmer Bernstein; for one thing, their last names are pronounced differently.note

 Feedback